-Hayman-Joyce are committed to protecting and respecting your privacy.
-We use the personal information you share with us to tailor our services to your requirements, and to provide the best possible user experience when dealing with our staff or when using our company website haymanjoyce.co.uk.
+Hayman-Joyce is committed to protecting and respecting your privacy.
+We use the personal information you share with us to tailor our services to your requirements, and to provide the best possible user experience when dealing with us or when using our company website haymanjoyce.co.uk.

-For the purpose of the Data Protection Act 1998 (the Act) and the General Data Protection Regulation (GDPR), the Data Controllers are Hayman-Joyce Property Limited, Hayman-Joyce, High Street, Moreton-in-Marsh, Gloucestershire, GL56 0AX and Hayman-Joyce Broadway LLP, 28 High Street, Broadway, Worcestershire WR12 7DT, trading as Hayman-Joyce.
+For the purpose of the Data Protection Act 2018 (the Act) and the General Data Protection Regulation (GDPR), the Data Controller is Hayman-Joyce Property Limited, Hayman-Joyce, High Street, Moreton-in-Marsh, Gloucestershire, GL56 0AX trading as Hayman-Joyce.